All Episodes

 It says you have to do background checks.

-The policy is really actually kind of weak because if you read the fine print, there's technically a loophole where they it says you really should be doing a background check with the Capitol Police, but if someone else has already done one, you can have them vouch for you.
+The policy is really actually kind of weak because if you read the fine print, there's technically a loophole where it says you really should be doing a background check with the Capitol Police, but if someone else has already done one, you can have them vouch for you.

-The inspector general found that they were taking data off the House Network and they were logging into servers that they had no business accessing.
+The Inspector General found that they were taking data off the House network and they were logging into servers that they had no business accessing.

 I mean, that's the real scary stuff here.

-Uh and by the way, would it be included in the emails that they have access to?
+By the way, would it be included in the emails that they have access to?

-Would that include top secret classified information in some cases?
+Would that include top-secret classified information in some cases?

-But luckily they should have that stuff firewalled off into a skiff.
+But luckily, they should have that stuff firewalled off into a skiff.

-But I mean, the the DNC emails, there's certainly nothing classified there, and that's a good example of how you can blackmail members of Congress with this.
+And that's a good example of how you can blackmail members of Congress with this.

-Um, you know, clearly, if you can read all the emails of members of Congress, that's really sensitive stuff.
+You know, clearly, if you can read all the emails of members of Congress, that's really sensitive stuff.

-And so these guys, even though the policy was background checks, every single one of the 44 exempted them, because the IG said they've never been vetted.
+And so these guys, even though the policy was background checks, every single one of the 44 exempted them because the IG said they've never been vetted.

 They had no background check.

-And if they would have done that check, they would have seen that they had a million-dollar bankruptcy, which is a huge you don't give someone access to your data.
+And if they would have done that check, they would have seen that they had a million-dollar bankruptcy, which is a huge, you don't give someone access to your data.

-You you have pressure to monetize it.
+You have pressure to monetize it.

 So no one gives data to people with money problems.

-Um but they did that.
+But they did that.

 These guys had multiple criminal convictions each.

-Uh they had a dozen lawsuits.
+They had a dozen lawsuits.

-A lot of these lawsuits are about fraud, and one of those lawsuits says that they took money from an Iraqi government official who's a fugitive.
+And one of those lawsuits says that they took money from an Iraqi government official who's a fugitive.

 So these are all in public records.